 Victims claim to have received an email from this address guaranteeing a visa for Australia.
 Victims have reported paying substantial amounts of money to the sender in order to obtain a visa for Australia.

-Systems checks have confirmed that no visa applications have been received by the Department of Immigration and Border Protection for the victims.
+Systems checks have confirmed that no visa applications have been received by the Department of Home Affairs for the victims.

 'Australian Government' letter scam

 The Australian Embassy is also aware of clients being issued with a letter from the ‘Australian Government’ relating to a refugee application.
 The postal address on these letters is recorded as 203 Castlereagh St, Sydney.
 Please note that this is a scam and the Australian Embassy had no part in issuing these letters.